rustamgasanov/blog/source/_posts/2017-02-16-fail2ban-in-action.markdown

   - iptables
 ---

 Just checked the journal of my server and discovered it's under(luckily unsuccessful) attack for quite a period of time.
-Quick check through the journal revealed numerous ssh login attempts:
+Quick check through the journal has revealed numerous ssh login attempts:

 <!-- more -->